clairemoorecantwell/learnLexicalConstraints/readme.md

 - lexicon: Two columns, 'word', containing UR's that were learned on, and 'count' indicating how many times that UR was used in learning.

-- lexCinfo: Each row is the name of a lexical constraint followed by that constraint's weight at each time point.
+- PFCinfo: Each row is the name of a lexical constraint followed by that constraint's weight at each time point.
 Zeros indicate that that constraint did not exist at that time point.

 - finalState: Final state of all the lexical items.
 Columns: 'UR','Candidate', 'ObservedProb' (the observed probability of each candidate, the training data), 'PredictedProb' (the probability predicted by the final weights of the general constraints and all the lexical constraints), 'PredictedProbNoLexC' (the probability predicted for each candidate given the final general constraint weights, but without the lexical constraints), 'observedFreq', (actual frequency from input file), 'trainingFreq' (frequency with which that UR was used during training), 'lexCW' (weight of any lexical constraint preferring that candidate)